chenxingqiang/llm-course-chen/notebooks/md/lesson_20_System_Testing_and_Deployment.md

 - Fairness and bias testing in AI outputs
 - Integration testing with non-AI components

-### 4.1.2 Case Study: Testing a Recommendation System for an E-commerce Platform
+### Testing a Recommendation System for an E-commerce Platform

 Imagine you're responsible for testing a new AI-powered recommendation system for a major e-commerce platform.
 The system needs to handle millions of products, user interactions, and provide real-time recommendations while ensuring fairness across different user demographics.

-### 4.1.3 Code: AI System Testing Framework
+  AI System Testing Framework

 ```python
 import unittest